EoRImaging/FHD/dictionary.md

 ## Flagging

+**channel_edge_flag_width**: number of channels to flag at the edge of each coarse band.
+Used only if instrument is set to "mwa" or "mwa32t". <br />
+ -*Default*: 4 for instrument="mwa32t", depends on the number of frequency channels for instrument="mwa" <br />

 **dead_dipole_list**: an array of 3 x # of dead dipoles, where column 0 is the tile name, column 1 is the polarization (0:x, 1:y), and column 2 is the dipole number.
 These dipoles are flagged, which greatly increases memory usage due to the creation of many separate tile beams. <br />
   -*Default*: not set <br />